jasonumiker/kubernetes-training/README.md

 TODO: Add Windows instructions

-## Pods, Probes, Services, ReplicaSets and Deployments
+## Pods, Probes, Services, ReplicaSets, Deployments and StatefulSets
 In this section you'll learn about:
 * [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) - including how Kubernetes ensures they are healthy and ready for traffic via [Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/)
 * [Services](https://kubernetes.io/docs/concepts/services-networking/service/) - whihc is how to expose them outside your cluster and load-balance them